-offending-minor-opcode: CARD8 severity: {CanContinue, FatalToProtocol, FatalToConnection} sequence-number: CARD32 class: CARD16 value(s): <dependent on major/minor opcode and class>
+offending-minor-opcode: CARD8

+severity: {CanContinue, FatalToProtocol FatalToConnection

+sequence-number: CARD32

+class: CARD16

+value(s): <dependent and="" class="" major="" minor="" on="" opcode=""></dependent>

 This message is sent to report an error in response to a message from any protocol.
 The Error message exists in all protocol major-opcode spaces; it is minor-opcode zero in every protocol.
 The minor opcode of the message that caused the error is reported, as well as the sequence number of that message.
 The severity indicates the sender's behavior following the identification of the error.
-CanContinue indicates the sender is willing to accept additional messages for this protocol but that messages for other protocols may be accepted.
-FatalToConnection indicates the sender is unwilling to accept further messages for this protocol but that messages for other protocols may be accepted.
-FatalToConnection indicates the sender is unwilling to accept any further messages for any protocols on the connection.
-The sender is required to conform to specified severity conditions for generic and ICE (major opcode 0) errors; see Sections 6.1 and 6.2.
+CanContinue indicates the sender is willing to accept additional messages for this protocol.
+FatalToProcotol indicates the sender is unwilling to accept further messages for this protocol but that messages for other protocols may be accepted.
+FatalToConnection indicates the sender is unwilling to accept on indicates the sender is unwilling to accept on indicates the sender is unwilling to accept further messages for this protocol but that messages for other protocols may be accepted.
+FatalToConnection indicates the sender is unwilling to accept additional messages for the sender is unwilling to accept any further messages for any protocols on the connection.
+The sender is required to conform to specified severity conditions for generic and ICE (major opcode 0) errors; see the section called "Generic Error Classes" and the section called "ICE Error Classes".
 The class defines the generic class of error.
 Classes are specified separately for each protocol (numeric values can mean different things in different protocols).
 The error values, if any, and their types vary with the specific error class for the protocol.

-6. ICE Control Subprotocol - Major Opcode 0
+Chapter 5.
+ICE Control Subprotocol --Major Opcode 0